Infrastructure

 It will replace the 14-inch pipeline that has existed for 36 years.

-Construction of a 450 kilometre oil pipeline from Mombasa to Nairobi is expected to be completed by September next year, easing the flow of refined petroleum products to market.
+Construction of a 450km oil pipeline from Mombasa to Nairobi is expected to be completed by September next year, easing the flow of refined petroleum products to market.

-The Kenya Pipeline Company (KPC) is seeking to build a new 20-inch oil pipeline from the port of Mombasa to Nairobi to replace the existing 14-inch pipeline that has been operational for the past 36 years.
+The Kenya Pipeline Company (KPC) is seeking to build a 20-inch pipeline from Mombasa Port to Nairobi to replace the 14-inch pipeline that has been operational for 36 years.

-“More than two thirds of the pipes required have been delivered to various project sites along the Mombasa-Nairobi pipeline route.
-The remainder of the pipes will be delivered by end of this month,” KPC acting managing director Flora Okoth said in a statement on Wednesday.
+“More than two-thirds of the pipes required have been delivered to various project sites along the Mombasa-Nairobi pipeline route.
+The remainder of the pipes will be delivered by the end of this month,” KPC acting managing director Flora Okoth said in a statement on Wednesday.

 “Welding works for the pipeline have commenced and will be completed in a few months for installation of other project components to begin.”

-The project is expected to cost a total of Sh48 billion – more than double the amount budgeted in 2012.
+The project is expected to cost Sh48 billion – more than double the initial budget.

 On Wednesday, KPC signed a Sh35 billion loan agreement with a consortium of six local and international banks to finance 70 per cent of the pipeline project.

-KPC had early last year invited both local and international financial institutions to express their interest in funding the project that will be partly financed through the state-owned company’s internal resources.
+KPC had early last year invited both local and international financial institutions to express their interest in funding the project which will be partly financed through the state-owned company’s internal resources.

 The new 20-inch oil pipeline is expected to meet petroleum products demand for the Eastern Africa region up to the year 2024.